symverse-lab/V3/docs/citizen-protocol-spec.md

 ---

-## 6.4 Reverse Calculation
+## 5.4 Reverse calculation

-A RefCode can be decomposed as:
+A RefCode may be decomposed as:

 ```text
 citizenBlockNumber = refCode >> 12